-- c) Declaration of the company that the doctoral student is working for the doctoral thesis (definition of the time available for the research and courses) and declaration of the duties. - d) The supervisor must provide in writing for the doctoral committee and the PK/DK: - I. the reasons why the doctoral thesis should be pursued outside ETH, - II. the name and function of an experienced and qualified person at the external institution who supervises the student at the external institution, - III. a plan of the activities at ETH Zürich (credits, discussions, meetings with supervisor, milestones, etc.), - IV. the name of an independent professor, not involved in the research, acting as second advisor, - V. information about the timeline and finances of the doctoral studies. - e) The doctoral committee checks the documents and makes a recommendation for the PK/DK. - f) The list of the external theses is distributed to the PK/DK one week in advance. - g) Members of the DK have access to the dossier in the Doctoral Administration. - h) The supervisor or a suitable representative of the supervisor attends the PK and DK to summarize the case and answer potential questions.
+- a) The supervisor must provide in writing for the doctoral committee and the PK/DK: - I. the reasons why the doctoral thesis should be pursued outside ETH, - II. the name and function of an experienced and qualified person at the external institution who supervises the student at the external institution, - III. a plan of the activities at ETH Zürich (credits, discussions, meetings with supervisor, milestones, etc.), - IV. information about the timeline and finances of the doctoral studies. - b) The doctoral committee checks the documents and makes a recommendation for the PK/DK. - c) The list of the external theses is distributed to the PK/DK one week in advance. - d) Members of the DK have access to the dossier in the Doctoral Administration. - e) The supervisor or a suitable representative of the supervisor attends the PK and DK to summarize the case and answer potential questions.